 The first thing you should consider is the actual physical size of the monitor you’re buying.
 Now, this greatly depends on what distance you’ll be looking for, so by all means consider the actual setup.
 For example, if the monitor is going to be a meter or two away, you should certainly get something that’s at least 32” in diagonal.
 Bigger is usually better in this regard.

-The panel type has a massive impact on the overall experience, because it dictates the image quality and just how much you’ll enjoy, and generally, there are three options.
+The panel type has a massive impact on the overall experience, because it dictates the image quality and just how much you’ll enjoy it, and generally, there are three options.

-VA (vertical alignment) panels have slightly worse colors, but better contrast than IPS.
+VA panels or vertical alignment panels have slightly worse colors, but better contrast than IPS.
 They have decent viewing angles, and are oftentimes faster in terms of refresh rate and response times, especially when you don’t want to have to deal with ghosting.
 This is usually the go-to panel for midrange monitors, and we would definitely recommend getting one for your PS5 if you don’t want to spend the big money on IPS.

-Yes, theoretically, the PS5 is capable of 8K gaming.
-However, at this point, not only do you not have games and content for 8K, but the console itself isn’t powerful enough to get you high framerates and good performance at that resolution.
+Yes, technically the 8K gaming is supported on the PS5.
+However, at this point, most of the games that are released and that will be released in the near future will be 4K.
+The same is true for the content you can watch on the consoles.
+Moreover, the console itself isn’t powerful enough to get you high framerates and good performance at 8K resolution.
 Instead, if a high resolution is important to you, we would suggest that you go for a 4K monitor.